atroel01/BlotR/README.md

 Bug: Sometimes changing tabs (Summary of Tests/Summary Graph/Repeated) is required to initiate parsing.

+#Filtering

-You can enter names of results you wish to filter out or highlight as qc values in lower case (comma seperated e.g. qc, eib, qap,...)
+You can enter names of results you wish to filter out or highlight as qc values in lower case (comma seperated e.g. qc, eib, qap,...).
+Filtering is based on regular expression detection and so filtering terms must be reasonably specific or it may perform not as intended.

 # Output